 During the winter months, spend a day skiing or snowboarding at Timberline Lodge Resort or Skibowl.
 Even just a drive around the Mount Hood Highway offers beautiful views of the active volcano up close.

-11 – Have a night out on the town
+11 – Have a night out in the town

 A guide about fun things to do in Portland for adults wouldn’t be complete with a good night-out recommendation!
-There are plenty of options for places to have a fun night out in Portland, whether you’re looking for a place for some dancing or just somewhere to have a few drinks.
+There are plenty of options for having a fun night out in Portland, whether you’re looking for some dancing or just somewhere to have a few drinks.

 12 – Hike through the Hoyt Arboretum